6 Min Read

-It can be really tough to love him when he doesn't love you back.
-Unreciprocated love can be one of the most painful circumstances to endure.
-We all need love.
-Most of us can love for a while without getting love back, but not forever.
-Too long in a circumstance like that and both people will start to suffer.
+But we all need love, and while most of us can love for a while without getting love back, we can’t do it forever.
+Living too long in a circumstance like that and both people will start to suffer.

 In the first article, He Doesn't Love Me, we started to look at some excerpts from my Google Hangout, Loving Someone Who Doesn't Love You.
 Some were very illuminating.
 Let's look some more to see what we can learn about what to do when he doesn't love you back.

 When looking at the responses from couples in this situation, the partner who isn’t feeling any love often has a passive-aggressive attitude.
 It can be a struggle to know how to address what’s clearly become a problem, and so it festers allowing resentment and anger to build.

 Although they should, partners rarely go to the other and say,

 I'm not feeling like this relationship is meeting my needs and we need to make some changes."